n3rdysouth/stripe-bundle/README.md

 `php bin/console doctrine:schema:update -f`

+## Event Handling

+This bundle dispatches a `NerdySouth\StripeBundle\Event\StripeEvent` when a webhook is received, with a name that is equal to what Stripe uses as an event "type".
+For example, values like `checkout.session.completed` or `payment_intent.succeeded` - the event has methods like `getEventType()` and `getEventData()` to get the event type and the JSON data received in the webhook.

 ## Support & Contributing

 - Please open any issues regarding new features you think would help, or bugs you find in using this application.